Rogue-says/Mantle-Intelligence-suite/README.md

 Open `src/prompts/systemPrompt.js` and copy the full prompt string.

-**Step 3 — Create a new OpenClaw agent**
+**Step 3 — Create a new agent**

-Go to your OpenClaw workspace and create a new agent.
+Go to your workspace and create a new agent.

 **Step 4 — Paste the system prompt**